microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `comparator` <[string]> Either `"pixelmatch"` or `"ssim-cie94"`.

 A comparator function to use when comparing images.
+Defaults to `"pixelmatch"`.

 ## assertions-max-diff-pixel-ratio
 * langs: js